casdoor/casdoor-website/docs/provider/oauth/overview.md

 4. Click the new provider to modify it
 5. Select `OAuth` in  `Category`
 6. Choose the OAuth provider you need in `Type`
-7. Fill the most import information, `Client ID` and `Client Secret`
+7. Fill the most important information, `Client ID` and `Client Secret`

 ## Applied in application